 Deferred Income Taxes.
 ETP recognizes benefits in earnings and related deferred tax assets for net operating loss carryforwards ("NOLs") and tax credit carryforwards.
 If necessary, a charge to earnings and a related valuation allowance are recorded to reduce deferred tax assets to an amount that is more likely than not to be realized by the Partnership in the future.
 Deferred income tax assets attributable to state and federal NOLs and federal tax alternative minimum tax credit carryforwards totaling \$217 million have been included in ETP's consolidated balance sheet as of December 31, 2013.
 All of the deferred income tax assets attributable to state and federal NOL benefits expire before 2032 as more fully described below.
 The state NOL carryforward benefits of \$101 million (net of federal benefit) begin to expire in 2013 with a substantial portion expiring between 2029 and 2032.
 The federal NOLs of \$216 million (\$76 million in benefits) will expire in 2032, while the \$40 million of the federal tax alternative minimum tax credit carryforwards have no expiration date.
-We have determined that a valuation allowance totaling \$74 million (net of federal income tax assets, we rely on future reversals of existing taxable temporary differences, tax planning strategies and forecasted taxable income based on historical and projected future operating results.
+We have determined that a valuation allowance totaling \$74 million (net of federal income tax effects) is required for the state NOLs at December 31, 2013 primarily due to significant restrictions on their use in the Commonwealth of Pennsylvania.
+In making the assessment of the future realization of the deferred tax assets, we rely on future reversals of existing taxable temporary differences, tax planning strategies and forecasted taxable income based on historical and projected future operating results.
 The potential need for valuation allowances is regularly reviewed by management.
 If it is more likely than not that the recorded asset will not be realized, additional valuation allowances which increase income tax expense may be recognized in the period such determination is made.
 Likewise, if it is more likely than not that additional deferred tax assets will be realized, an adjustment to the deferred tax asset will increase income in the period such determination is made.